Maintaining a profitable affiliate program requires being able to decipher what ROAS is. We outline the importance of ROAS in this article.

 How to Optimise an Ad Campaign to Improve ROAS

-If you’ve determined that there's room for improvement after calculating the ROAS, here are several tips that you can consider implementing in their Google Ads, Facebook ads, or shopping campaigns:
+If a brand determines that there's room for improvement after calculating the ROAS, there are several things they can consider implementing in their Google Ads, Facebook ads, or shopping campaigns:

-- Remember to allocate resources to the campaign.
-No online marketing campaign should run on autopilot.
+- Remember to allocate resources to the campaign: No online marketing campaign should run on autopilot.
 To better cater to customers, tailor each ad campaign to the right audience and specifically outline the benefits and features of each product.
-To create an effective and attractive ad, you’ll need to allocate employees, time and money to it.

-- Focus on the right metrics.
-To calculate the ROAS and to determine the effectiveness of each ad campaign and its Return On Investment (ROI), you’ll need to analyze key metrics to determine what the conversion rate of each ad is, the amount of sales that are generated, among other factors.
+- Focus on the right metrics: To calculate the ROAS and to determine the effectiveness of each ad campaign and its ROI, brands need to analyse key metrics to determine what the conversion rate of each ad is, the number of sales that are generated, among other factors.

-- Better define the rules and policies.
-Build a strong and better relationship with affiliate marketers and advertisers by establishing clear rules and policies.
+- Better define the rules and policies: In order to build a strong and better relationship with affiliate marketers and advertisers, brands should establish clear rules and policies.
 Establishing expectations early on will yield better results.

-- Approve affiliates to ensure that only the best marketers are representing and working with your product or services.
+- Approve affiliates to ensure that only the best marketers are representing and working with their product or services.

 - Offer higher starting commission rates to encourage better program uptake.

 - Communicate regularly with all affiliate marketers to form better relationships and to get further insight on how to improve their program and earn a profit margin.

-- Research the rates and benefits that your competitors are offering to ensure that your program stays competitive and marketing efforts aren’t wasted.
+- Research the rates and benefits that their competitors are offering to ensure the program stays competitive and marketing efforts aren’t wasted.

 - Offer two-sided programs with two commission rates.
-One rate is for the public and another is for top-performing marketers and networks.
-It's best to avoid constantly changing commission rates, as disruptions and interferences can negatively impact affiliate relationships.
+One rate for the public and one for top-performing marketers and networks.
+It's best to avoid constantly changing commission rates, as disruptions and interferences can negatively impact affiliate relationships and conversions.

-- Set up programs, so that affiliates are awarded when customers return and make additional purchases.
-This will make your affiliate program a lot more appealing, as affiliate marketers can continue to earn commission for their hard work and effort.
+- Set up programs to reward affiliates when customers return and make additional purchases.
+This will ensure the affiliate program is a lot more appealing, as affiliate marketers can continue to earn a commission for their hard work and effort.